massclown/HalfSwordTrainerMod/README.md

 Use `F5` or the on-screen button to undo the last spawned thing.
 It can be used repeatedly to undo many things.

 > If you want to find a particular random variant of some item, select it in the menu, then go unpause the game, and repeatedly press the corresponding `F1` - `F4` button, and if you don't like it, press `F5` to undo.

+You can use the `Delete` key to also despawn almost anything under the center point of the screen.
+First person mode works better for that.
+In the default, third person view, the displayed crosshair is not in the center of the screen, so it is hard to find what you want to despawn.
+Use first-person view!

+> You can despawn weapons right from the NPC's hands or belts if you aim well enough!

 ## Killing NPCs